 So because of their intended purpose, nearly all Border Collies are naturally high-energy dogs.
 As such, it’s crucial for these dogs to have some form of outlet to release the energy that builds up in them.

 Did you know that Border Collies are ranked number 1 for obedience and working dog intelligence?
-That’s right.
-According to canine psychologist Stanley Coren, Border Collies are the world’s “smartest dog breed.”
+Yes, that’s right.
+According to canine psychologist Stanley Coren, Border Collies are the world’s “smartest dog breed,” at least for this aspect of dog IQ.

-While Coren’s methods of measuring dog intelligence has it’s flaws, this methodology tells us a lot of the Border Collie’s work ethics.
+While Coren’s methods of measuring dog intelligence has it’s flaws, this methodology tells us a lot of the Border Collie’s work ethic.

 His test evaluated canine intelligence based on how quickly a dog learns commands, and how obedient they are.
 In other words, his trial was essentially an obedience test.
 You can read more on Coren’s canine intelligence trials here.